 The suit is cut the same as the tropical light grey suit that Bond wears in San Monique.
 The button two jacket has a somewhat low button stance, slightly wide lapels, soft shoulders and a close, clean fit in the chest and waist.
 It has deep double vents, flared link-button cuffs and straight pockets with flaps.
 The straight pockets are the only difference in the style of this suit from the grey suit in San Monique, which has Moore’s more typical slanted pockets from this period.

 The suit trousers have a darted front with three-button side adjusters, two rear pockets, no side pockets and slightly flared trouser legs.
-The shirt is pale blue with a moderate spread collar, a hidden-button fly placket stitched close to the centre and two-button cocktail cuffs, made by Frank Foster.
+The shirt is pale blue with a moderate spread collar, a hidden-button fly placket with one stitching line down the centre and two-button cocktail cuffs, made by Frank Foster.